A Stabilized Mixed Finite Element Method for Thin Plate Splines Based on Biorthogonal Systems: An a priori error estimate

-Furthermore, the following corollary holds. \begin{corollary} Under the assumptions of Theorem \ref{th0}, the variational problem \eqref{mvarp} admits a unique solution which depends continuously on the data. \end{corollary} \begin{proof} Since $u_h,v_h \in S_h$, it follows that $|a(u_h,v_h)|\leq \|u_h\|_P\|v_h\|_P$ and $|f(v_h)|\leq C\|v_h\|_P$.
-Moreover, using the definition of P-norm $a(v_h,v_h)=\|v_h\|_P$, and thus $a(\cdot,\cdot)$ is elliptic with repsect to the norm $\|\cdot\|_P$.
+Furthermore, the following corollary holds. \begin{corollary} Under the assumptions of Theorem \ref{th0}, the variational problem \eqref{mvarp} admits a unique solution which depends continuously on the data. \end{corollary} \begin{proof} Let $u_h,v_h \in \cL_h$, or $u_h,v_h \in \cQ_h$.
+It then follows that $|a(u_h,v_h)|\leq \|u_h\|_P\|v_h\|_P$ and $|f(v_h)|\leq C\|v_h\|_P$.
+Moreover, using the definition of P-norm $a(v_h,v_h)=\|v_h\|_P$, and thus $a(\cdot,\cdot)$ is coercive with respect to the norm $\|\cdot\|_P$.
 Hence our variational problem \eqref{mvarp} has a unique solution by Lax-Milgram Lemma \cite{Cia78,BS92}.
 From the definition of the $P$-inner product, we have